nicolekwon/EC530-Project2/README.md

 # EC530-Project2

 > This ReadMe details Nicole Kwon's Project 2 for EC530.
+Click [here](https://ec530-project2-nicolekwon.azurewebsites.net/) to access where the code is running.

 ---